 Also, remember that most dogs appreciate variety, so get different types of treats and mix them up to make life more interesting for your dog!

 Here are our recommendations of some healthy and natural dog treat products:

 Obese dogs or older dogs with slower metabolism may benefit from some chewy treats that satisfy without adding a lot to their daily calorie intake.
-For example, these

 Small, bite-sized treats, or treats that break apart easily are great for dogs that need to have calories kept in check.
 Small treats are also great for training, since they help dogs focus on the task and will not fill them up so that they lose interest in the lesson.

-These all nature dog treats contain limited ingredients (one protein source) for dogs who cannot tolerate typical pet food ingredients.
+For dogs with allergies or skin irritations, try some of these all nature dog treats that contain limited ingredients (one protein source) for dogs who cannot tolerate typical pet food ingredients (Affiliate links):